 - Please note that guardians of children/teens with marginalized identities can have their own affinity spaces with other guardians (i.e., a group for parents of non-binary and trans teens, a group for parents of children with disabilities, etc.) - Leaders of groups should consider the structure/frequency of meetings. - Will it be open to new members every meeting, or will there be established cohorts for a series of meetings?
 Will it be ongoing?
 What will the frequency of the meetings be?
-Will there be a different host each meeting, or a set host for all meetings? - Keep accessibility at top of mind. - Choose an accessible location and possibly one that offers discretion/privacy if desired (keep in mind that not all members of the LGBTQIA+ community are able to be out safely with regards to their gender and/or sexual orientation). - Additional accommodations could include closed captioning/ASL or other language interpreters, meeting times/days that work best for participants, childcare options and/or any other accommodations that the group may specify. - For more ideas around creating an accessible and inclusive space, check out the URJ's Inclusive Program Checklist - Language is Powerful.
-Ensure you are utilizing inclusive language. (i.e., use of pronouns in introductions, utilizing language that does not assume [see chart at the end of this resource], etc.) - Ensure that when creating spaces for people within your community you use language that includes both Jewish and Jewish-Adjacent people (people who are not Jewish but are in families or relationships with Jewish people).
-For example, "This affinity space is for Jewish and Jewish-Adjacent people with disabilities". - Affinity spaces can be both ongoing and reactive.
-Having ongoing, regular affinity spaces can be powerful for those participating.
-In addition, when something happens in your community/in the world that specifically targets a certain identity, spaces can be offered for that specific group.
-For example, if an event occurs that specifically targets the Black community, you may wish to offer a space for Black community members. - Regularly provide space for different groups to meet.
-A group of people may not be interested in an affinity space at a certain point in time, however, always note that needs and identities change, therefore consistently gauge interest in affinity spaces.
-For example, if you gauge interest in an LGBTQIA+ affinity space, and none of your LGTBQIA+ community members are interested right now, be sure to revisit this option again in the future.
-New members will likely join, and the identities and needs of your current community members can change with time.
+Will there be a different host each meeting, or a set host for all meetings? - Keep accessibility at top of mind. - Choose an accessible location and possibly one that offers discretion/privacy if desired (keep in mind that not all members of the LGBTQIA+ community are able to be out safely with regards to their gender and/or sexuality). - Additional accommodations could include closed captioning/ASL or other language interpreters, meeting times/days that work best for participants, childcare options and/or any other accommodations that the group may specify. - For more ideas around creating an accessible and inclusive space, check out the URJ's Inclusive Program Checklist - Language is Powerful.
+Ensure you are utilizing inclusive language. (i.e., use of pronouns in introductions, utilizing language that does not assume [see chart at the end of this resource], etc.) o Ensure that when creating spaces for people within your community you use language that includes both Jewish and Jewish-Adjacent people (people who are not Jewish but are in families or relationships with Jewish people).
+For example, "This affinity space is for Jewish and Jewish-Adjacent people with disabilities".